 The best sales year of the second-generation NSX was back in 2017.
 Acura managed to sell 581 units in total.
 On the other hand, the best-selling Acura RDX luxury crossover sold 62,876 units in 2019.
-Even the ILX, which is Acura’s oldest model, was impressively sold at 14,685 units last year.
+Even the ILX, Acura’s oldest model, was impressively sold at 14,685 units last year.
 The Point is the Acura NSX is still and will likely remain an ultra-niche model.

 Rumors have it that the Type R with more than 600 horsepower and a spider variant are at work.
 Of the two, the spider variant will likely be realized but not guaranteed.
 The possibility of the next series of upgrades will be limited to suspension adjustments, ECU, wheel options, new colors, and probably several performance enhancements.

 A representation from Acura mentioned that they have expressed Acura’s strong commitment to Precision Crafted Performance since the second generation of NSX had been launched.
-Though this presentation is purposed for Acura dealers is not all-encompassing or definitive, it indeed shows that the automotive brand fulfills their promise step by step.
+Though this presentation is purposed for Acura dealers is not all-encompassing or definitive, it shows that the automotive brand fulfills its promise step by step.
 It starts with the 2021 TLX.

 2022 Acura NSX Hybrid does not deliver enough contribution to Acura’s profits to justify serious investments.
 However, the good news is that the NSX remains on the scene.
 It does not go anywhere.
-It is still helpful in bringing many customers and automotive enthusiasts to showrooms, such as any good refreshments and upgrades should.
+It is still helpful in bringing many customers and automotive enthusiasts to showrooms, such as any good refreshments and upgrades.

 Many automotive enthusiasts have been hot and cold on the Acura NSX Hybrid since it was launched for the first time.
 In the beginning, many feel like this supercar could be more exotic, quicker, and sharper.
-The brand handled some of that concern by featuring some fine-tuning as a part of a refresh last year.
+The brand handled some of that concern by featuring fine-tuning as a part of a refresh last year.
 So, now the NSX feels more worth the price, more of a piece, and a real competitor in the supercar market.